m-clark/Miscellaneous-R-Code/ModelFitting/Mixed Models/mixedModelML/mixedModelML.md

 ## Additive model as a mixed model

 At this point I'd like to demonstrate some concepts from section 6.6 in Wood.
-Conceptually, the take home idea is that an additive model, or generalized additive model (GAM), can be seen as a mixed model, which is interesting in and of itself (at least to me), but it also means that GAMs meld nicely with mixed models generally.
-For an intro on additive models, one can see my [document](https://sites.google.com/a/umich.edu/micl/miscfiles/GAMS.pdf), which is more or less an overview of Wood's text.
+Conceptually, the take home idea is that an additive model, or generalized additive model (GAM), can be seen as a mixed model, which is interesting in and of itself (at least to me), but it also means that GAMs meld nicely with mixed models to form a more general modeling framework.
+For an introduction to additive models, one can see my [document](https://sites.google.com/a/umich.edu/micl/miscfiles/GAMS.pdf), which is more or less an overview of Wood's text.

 ### Data set up

-See Wood 3.2.
-The data regards motor engine size and wear in 19 Volvos, with the initial assumption that larger capacity engines will wear out less quickly.
+The <span title="See Wood 3.2." style="color:#dd4814">data</span> regards motor engine size and wear in 19 Volvos, with the initial assumption that larger capacity engines will wear out less quickly.

 ```r